thomaslombart/workshop-vue-basics/README.md

 ## To-Do App

+It's time to practice.
+Your task is to write a to-do app whose features are the following:

+**Basic**:

+- I can view my tasks
+- I can add a new task in my to-do list
+- I can mark a task as done and the other way round

+**Intermediate**:

+- I can edit a task
+- I can delete a task

+**Advanced**:

+- I can filter my tasks depending on their status (all tasks, active tasks, done taks)
+- I can save my tasks in the `localStorage`.
+For that, you would need to take a look at the [lifecycle hooks](https://vuejs.org/v2/guide/instance.html#Instance-Lifecycle-Hooks) and [watchers](https://vuejs.org/v2/guide/computed.html#Watchers)
+- I have implemented a design in my app

+If you've finished the basic tasks, you can do the intermediate tasks.
+And if you've finished the intermediate one, well try the advanced tasks.

 Wait, you thought I would explain how to build the entire to-do app here?
 It's your turn now.
 You have all the needed tools to do it!
 Good luck 👍